How To Save Money On Your Business Insurance Policies

 Raise Your Deductible

 If you file an insurance claim, you’ll owe an out-of-pocket deductible.
-Choose a high deductible, and you’ll lower your premium costs.
-Be sure, though, that you can afford the deductible you select.
+Choose a higher deductible, and you’ll lower your premium costs, but be sure you can afford the deductible you select.

 Prevent Claims